salinamoon/linreg/README.md

 Help
 -----------

-For help, please refer to the documentatiom and vignette.
+For help, please refer to the documentation and vignette.